rnetser/github-metrics/README.md

 - **User Filter** - ComboBox dropdown to filter by specific users
 - **Time Range** - Defaults to last 7 days, configurable for custom date ranges
 - **Clear Filters** - One-click reset button (X) to clear all active filters
+- **Data Export** - Download filtered data as CSV or JSON for external analysis and reporting

 ---